chris-fellows/cf-forum-front/README.md

 # cf-forum-front

 Forum frontend (React).
+Requires the cf-forum-back repo for the backend.

 There are various groups and a user can post a message and start a new topic.
-Other users can post messages to respond to these messages.
+Other users can post messages to respond to this message or other messages.
 Test adverts can be displayed on the page.

+This application is intended as an exercise to learn React, MySQL & Express.

 This application is incomplete.